anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

 The host name of the server is set to noc-registrar.example.org.

 The operator installs three separate registrar applications on this server.
-One from a vendor whose pledges use BRSKI, one from an integrator supporting pledges from various "IoT" vendors that usecBRSKI, and one from a manufacturer that has pledges using BRSKI-PRM.
+One from a vendor whose pledges use tBRSKI, one from an integrator supporting pledges from various "IoT" vendors that use cBRSKI, and one from a manufacturer that has pledges using BRSKI-PRM.

 Each of the three applications operates the same way for discovery.
 It opens a socket for its registrar responder and notes the port number it receives.
-It determines that SRP is useable, that the default domain is "example.org", and that the host name is noc-registrar.
-It then forms a unique name from noc-registrar by appening some string  abbreviation indicating its mode of operation ("brski", "cbrski", "prm"), and it's numeric process identifier - just in case more than one instance of the same application can be started.
+It determines that SRP is usable, that the default domain is "example.org", and that the host name is noc-registrar.
+It then forms a unique name from noc-registrar by appending some string  abbreviation indicating its mode of operation ("brski", "cbrski", "prm"), and its numeric process identifier - just in case more than one instance of the same application can be started.
 It then publishes its PTR, SRV and TXT DNS-RR, using these creates unique service instance names, the respective port number in the SRV RR and the variation(s) in the TXT RR.